Isaac Paredes Player Props: Rays vs. Dodgers

-The Tampa Bay Rays, including Isaac Paredes and his .600 slugging percentage over his past 10 games, battle starting pitcher Noah Syndergaard and the Los Angeles Dodgers at Tropicana Field, Friday at 6:40 PM ET.
+On Saturday, Isaac Paredes (.600 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 4:10 PM ET.

-In his most recent appearance, he went 1-for-3 with an RBI against the Blue Jays.
+In his last game, he went 1-for-3 with an RBI against the Blue Jays.

 Isaac Paredes Game Info & Props vs. the Dodgers